We are experienced in working with Wills and Estates and can ensure your peace of mind with comprehensive legal advice and guidance.

 When a loved one passes away leaving a significant estate, an application must generally be made to the Supreme Court of NSW before the holders of the estate assets will release them to the executor to pay the debts and distribute the balance to the beneficiaries.

-If the deceased made a Will appointing you as the executor or a joint executor, you must apply for a grant of probate after which you may pay the debts and distribute the balance in accordance with the will.
+If the deceased made a Will appointing you as the executor or as a joint executor, you must apply for a grant of probate after which you may pay the debts and distribute the balance according to the Will.

-If the deceased left no Will (i.e. they died intestate), the person’s partner, spouse or next of kin must apply for a grant letters of administration after which you can pay the debts and distribute the balance in the shares set out in the intestacy rules in the Succession Act
+If the deceased left no Will (i.e. they died intestate), their partner, spouse or next of kin must obtain a grant of letters of administration before they can pay the debts and distribute the balance in the shares set out in the intestacy rules in the Succession Act.

 We can help ease your stress by: